ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 ### Delete a worker node from Cluster

-- To delete a worker node from the cluster, follow the below steps.
+- To delete a worker node from the cluster, follow the steps below.

-  - Drain and delete worker node on the master.
+  - Drain and delete the worker node on the master.

   ```bash
   kubectl get nodes